00mjk/isomorfeus-project/isomorfeus-data/docs/common_api.md

   Typical use is from component callbacks, component preload blocks, component event handlers or outside of components, but not from within render blocks.

-A `execute_destroy` block must be defined, to execute the actual load of data.
-These blocks must return `true` if the destroy succeeded or `false` otherwise.

 All LucidData *instances* support the following methods for destroying data:
 - `destroy` -> true
   Optimistic convenience method, assuming success.
 Failure cannot be handled.